Frequently Asked Questions

 How long will therapy last?

 The length of therapy varies depending on your goals.
 Some structured treatments, like Prolonged Exposure or Cognitive Processing Therapy, are designed to last 10–16 sessions.
 Others are more open-ended and focused on building skills or navigating ongoing stressors.
-Dr. Pearson will work with you to decide on the right pace and approach.
+I will work with you to decide on the right pace and approach.

 Do you see children, couples, or families?